 When first starting Nexus Professional you are presented with a form that allows you to request a trial activation.
 This page displayed in Figure 3.3, “Nexus Trial Activation Form” contains a link to the license activation screen in Figure 3.4, “Nexus License Activation”.

-After submitting the form for your trial activation you will receive a license key via email that you can use in the license activation screen to activate Nexus Professional.
-If you already have a license key or license file you can use the same screen to upload the file and register your license.
+After submitting the form for your trial activation, you will receive a license key via email that you can use in the license activation screen to activate Nexus Professional.
+If you already have a license key or license file, you can use the same screen to upload the file and register your license.

-Once you have agreed to the End User License Agreement you will be directed to the Nexus Professional Evaluation Welcome screen displayed in Figure 3.5, “Nexus Professional Evaluation Welcome Screen”.
+Once you have agreed to the End User License Agreement you will be directed to the Sonatype Nexus Professional Welcome screen displayed in Figure 3.5, “Sonatype Nexus Professional Welcome Screen”.

-Click on the "Log In" link in the upper right-hand corner of the web page, and you should see the login dialog displayed in Figure 3.6, “Nexus Login Dialog (default login/password is admin/admin123)”.
+Click on the Log In link in the upper right-hand corner of the web page, and you should see the login dialog displayed in Figure 3.6, “Nexus Log In Dialog (default login/password is admin/admin123)”.

 The default administrator username and password combination is

-When you are logged into your evaluation version of Nexus Professional you will see some helpful links to the Nexus Pro Evaluation Guide, Sample Projects and the Knowledgebase below the search input on the Welcome screen.
+When you are logged into your evaluation version of Nexus Professional, you will see some helpful links to the Nexus Pro Evaluation Guide, Sample Projects and the Knowledgebase below the search input on the Welcome screen.

 With a full license for Nexus these links will be removed and you will get the Nexus Application Window displayed in Figure 3.7, “Nexus Application Window”.

-Nexus Open Source will not need to be activated with a license key and will display a number of links to Resources and Support on the Welcome screen to logged in users.
+Nexus Open Source will not need to be activated with a license key and will display a number of links to resources and support on the Welcome screen to logged in users.

-The platform specific directories are available for backwards compatibility with older versions only and should not be used.
+The platform-specific directories are available for backwards compatibility with older versions only and should not be used.
 A full list of directories follows:

 $ cd /usr/local/nexus/bin/jsw $ ls -1 conf lib license linux-ppc-64 linux-x86-32 linux-x86-64 macosx-universal-32 macosx-universal-64 solaris-sparc-32 solaris-sparc-64 solaris-x86-32 windows-x86-32 windows-x86-64